haniigupta/Presentation-WhatKindOfDevDoIWantToBe/README.md

 # Who are all these people?
 What kind of role do I want?

-This is a collection of the issues, links and materials I will use to complete a workshop about the different types of developers that students are choosing from.
+This repository contains issues, links, and materials used for a workshop that explores different types of software development roles.

 ### Description:
 Front-end developer?
 Back-end developer?
 Data engineer?
 Security?
 Data scientist?